Iron rice bowl: Economic impact

 Scholars claim that the iron rice bowl kept China from reaching its economic potential and reaching maximum productivity, as lifelong employment guarantee left managers and company owners with little to no incentive to respond to market signals.
 Similarly, workers who received a paycheck regardless of how much they produced, had no incentive to be more efficient and produce more output.
 However, this is not the only reason China fell behind economically.
 State enterprises lacked new technologies that were already being used in other countries, due to the high costs of providing required public services and upholding the wages promised by the state.
 This ultimately led to low levels of productivity, and little economic growth.
 Yet, the government, which relied on the iron rice bowl for social stability in order to maintain authoritarian control, was hesitant to smash the iron rice bowl in order to achieve economic growth.

-During the time of China's economic reform in 1978, with soft budget constraints and the requirement to implement the government's goal of full-employment, the SOE sector had substantial redundant labor and many state owned firms were operating at a loss.
+During the time of the reform and opening up in 1978, with soft budget constraints and the requirement to implement the government's goal of full-employment, the SOE sector had substantial redundant labor and many state owned firms were operating at a loss.
 In 1995 and 1996, around 50% of the SOEs (mostly small or medium-sized) reported losses (Meng, 2003).
 The Asian financial crisis in 1997 exacerbated the situation.
 The Chinese government was forced to take actions to improve efficiency of the SOEs and to stem losses.